klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.transaction/README.md

 If the `keyring` to be used for signing the transaction was added to `caver.wallet`, you can use [caver.wallet.signAsFeePayer](../caver.wallet/README.md#caver-wallet-signasfeepayer).

-**NOTE** This function works only for "fee-delgated" transactions or "fee-delegated with ratio" transactions.
+**NOTE** This function works only for "fee-delegated" transactions or "fee-delegated with ratio" transactions.

 **Parameters**